ramosssss/PyTimer/README.md

 ##Usage

-Enter either the number of minutes or a local time (in 24-hour format HH:MM) into the text entry widget, then press Return or click the Start button.
+Enter either the number of minutes or a local time (in 24-hour HH:MM format) into the text entry widget, then press Return or click the Start button.
 When the countdown is over, the Start button turns into a Quit button.

 Note that the timer continues counting during the alarm so you can see how much time has passed since the alarm started.